Sex Offender Apprehension Program

 The S.O.A.P.
 Detail is the Sex Offender Apprehension Program.
 S.O.A.P. is part of the Crimes Against Youth and Family Bureau and is headed by a lieutenant.
 The S.O.A.P.
-Detail has one sergeant, 3 detectives, and one civilian.
+Detail has one sergeant, four detectives and three civilian support staff.

 What kinds of crime does the S.O.A.P.
 Detail handle?

 The S.O.A.P detail is responsible for investigating crimes pertaining to the registration of convicted sex offenders to include, but not limited to: Sex Offender Failure to Register or Change Address and Sex Offender Failed Annual Verification (NRS 179D.550).

 The Las Vegas Metropolitan Police Department is only responsible for providing information about sex offenders who live, work or visit areas within the City of Las Vegas.
 For information about sex offenders outside the City of Las Vegas, please visit the State of Nevada sex offender registry www.nvsexoffenders.gov or the sex offender registry established by the federal government, www.nsopr.gov.

 What are the office hours and location for the Sex Offender Apprehension Program?

 Business hours are Monday - Friday, 7 a.m.- 4 p.m. (excluding weekends and holidays).
 We are located at 400 S. Martin L. King Blvd., Bldg A, Las Vegas, Nevada 89106.The phone number is (702) 828-2963.
 You may leave a message if it is after business hours.
 When you call, please have your event number available so staff can look up your case and answer your questions.